-National Council for Behavioral Health Applauds IACP Campaign to Improve Police Response to People Affected by Mental Illnesses
+National Council for Mental Wellbeing Applauds IACP Campaign to Improve Police Response to People Affected by Mental Illnesses

-San Diego and Washington, DC – October 17, 2016 – The National Council for Behavioral Health praises The International Association of Chiefs of Police’s (IACP) sweeping proposal to systemically improve the way law enforcement officers respond to people with mental illnesses.
+San Diego and Washington, DC – October 17, 2016 – The National Council for Mental Wellbeing praises The International Association of Chiefs of Police’s (IACP) sweeping proposal to systemically improve the way law enforcement officers respond to people with mental illnesses.

 Today, National Council president and CEO Linda Rosenberg joined IACP leaders, officials from the Bureau of Justice Affairs and Lt.
 Michael Woody from CIT International on stage at the annual IACP conference to launch the “One Mind Campaign.”
 The campaign calls on all police agencies in the United States to train 100 percent of sworn officers and other support staff in Mental Health First Aid and train at least 20 percent of sworn staff in the Crisis Intervention Team (CIT) response model.

 “Police officers are facing situations they never should have to face,” said Rosenberg.
 “We owe it to them and the people they serve to equip them to deal with mental health issues in a way that protects both the person and the officer.
 IACP is to be commended for their thoughtful approach to this goal.”

 Tools like Mental Health First Aid give officers the skills to recognize and respond to immediate crisis – and like first aid or CPR, allows them to stabilize someone and deescalate crisis.
 Safely deescalating situations is, without question, now a critical mandate for our nation.